-- 46. In summary, the petitioners have shown that the respondent has a duty to enable and organize family visits in prison, and that the right to family life is a constitutional right, situated on a high level in the hierarchy of constitutional human rights. - 47.
-Furthermore, the petitioners have shown that the respondent has a duty to enable and organize family visits in prison and that he nevertheless fails to uphold his obligation to respond to prison visit applications within a reasonable period of time. - 48.
-Due to the restrictions on movement between the OPT and Israel, petitioner's affidavit was signed before a lawyers in his place of residence.
+- 49. In summary, the petitioners have shown that the respondent has a duty to enable and organize family visits in prison, and that the right to family life is a constitutional right, situated on a high level in the hierarchy of constitutional human rights. - 50.
+Furthermore, the petitioners have shown that the respondent has a duty to enable and organize family visits in prison and that nevertheless he fails to uphold his said obligation. - 51.
+Due to the restrictions on movement between the OPT and Israel, petitioner's affidavit was signed before a lawyer in her place of residence.
 The affidavit and power of attorney were sent to the offices of HaMoked by fax.
 They are attached to the petition in this form.